 Following the success of the world-famous debut, Tracy Chapman has shared studios and stages with many famous artists.

-On Tracy’s list of collaborations, you can find B.B King, Eric Clapton, Pavarotti, Buddy Guy, Ziggy Marley, and Dave Matthews.
+On Tracy’s list of collaborations, you find B.B King, Eric Clapton, Pavarotti, Buddy Guy, Ziggy Marley, and Dave Matthews.

-In 1997, Irish Boyzone had a huge hit with Baby Can I Hold You which brought Tracy back into the charts with the same song, a decade apart.
+In 1997, Irish Boyzone had a huge hit with Baby Can I Hold You which brought Tracy back into the charts with the same song, a decade later.
 Boyzone attracted another generation of teenage girls to Tracy Chapman who saw a new revival.

 Did Tracy Chapman’s debut album have the three strongest songs, as track 1, 2 and 3 ever on a debut?
 It’s definitely a good contender!

-Tracy’s fast car drove the acoustic guitar back into the charts
+A fast car drove the acoustic guitar back into the charts

 Fast Car is a single from the hugely successful self-entitled debut album Tracy Chapman ’88.